mahesh-panchal/nf-core_modules_demo/README.md

 def modules = params.modules.clone()
 ```

-By adding the line above to your DSL2 workflow, you can then pass the `fastqc` module options to the `FASTQC` module, like so:
+By adding the line above to your DSL2 workflow, you can then pass the `fastqc` module options to the FastQC module, like so:
 ```
 include { FASTQC } from './modules/nf-core/software/fastqc' addParams(options:modules['fastqc'])
 ```
 This passes the Map `modules['fastqc']` as the `params.options` of the FastQC `main.nf` script.
+You can see where the parameters are used in the
+`main.nf` scripts by looking for the `$options.args` for example.

 Amend your workflow to include these changes:
 ```nextflow